-Here are tips that will let you and your family have just as much fun traveling as after you arrive.
+Here are tips that will let you and your family have just as much fun traveling as after

 The key is planning